SEO Strategies for your Website

-Your website will not only help your business to grow (much like my pant size during the holidays), but ultimately gives your business an opportunity to thrive within a competitive global market place looking to serve you up for dinner.
+Your website will not only help your business to grow (much like my pant size during the holidays) but ultimately allows your business to thrive within a competitive global market place looking to serve you up for dinner.
 A common mistake I see is the wasted time and effort to present a website with all flash and pizzazz, only to drop the ball by not considering usability and best practices for search engine optimization.
-Solely having an awe inspiring site will not attract a customer base and without a customer base you have no return.
+Solely having an excellent site will not attract a customer base, and without a customer base, you have no return.
 Remember, your gravy train won’t arrive until your customers do.

-A significant amount of web traffic is undoubtedly generated from major search engines and you’ll miss out if your website is still sitting at the kiddie table and is ranked too low.
-So if you’re determined to have a successful online business, then optimizing your website is the next necessary step.
-Below you’ll find what needs to be done to optimize your website, laid out in an indigestion free 5 course meal… enjoy!
+A significant amount of web traffic is undoubtedly generated from significant search engines, and you’ll miss out if your website is still sitting at the kiddie table and is ranked too low.
+So if you’re determined to have a successful online business, then optimizing your site is the next necessary step.
+Below you’ll find what needs to be done to optimize your website, laid out in indigestion free 5-course meal… enjoy!

 Keywords and Phrases

 The 1st course in optimizing your site is selecting keywords and phrases that best suit what your site is all about.
-Simply, a keyword best describes what the content of your web page is.
-For example if your website is about juggling, then the best keyword to use would be “juggling.”
-While drafting the content of your website, always make sure that you concentrate on just a few important keywords and phrases, this is because keyword phrases play a extremely significant role in optimizing your site.
+A keyword best describes what the content of your web page is.
+For example, if your website is about juggling, then the best keyword to use would be “juggling.”
+While drafting the content of your site, always make sure that you concentrate on just a few relevant keywords and phrases, this is because keyword phrases play an extremely significant role in optimizing your site.

 Image Alt Tags

 Here comes the 3rd course…mmmMMMmmm it’s Image Alt Tags.
-An Image Alt tag comes after a website’s graphic address or URL in your HTML code.
-To fully optimize your graphics and your website make sure that you insert a readable keyword phrase within the Img Alt Tags.
-The use of ALT descriptions also improves website accessibility which is an SEO factor that is gaining importance.
+An Image Alt tag comes after a website’s graphics address or URL in your HTML code.
+To fully optimize your graphics and your site, make sure that you insert a simple keyword phrase within the Img Alt Tags.
+The use of ALT descriptions also improves website accessibility, which is an SEO factor that is gaining importance.

 Heads UP!
-4th course coming through… The title is one of the most important pieces of information search engines use to index web pages.
-The Title tag of your site should always contain the most important keyword phrase.
+The 4th course was coming through… The title is one of the most critical pieces of information search engines use to index web pages.
+The Title tag of your site should always contain the most critical keyword phrase.
 This will help you in getting higher search engine ranking results.
-The fewer number of words you can place in the title, the more weight search engines will give to each of the keywords, and again the higher you will rank.
+The fewer number of words you can place in the title, the more weight search engines will give to each of the keywords, and again, the higher you will rank.

 Everyone always has room for dessert.

 Remember this rule of thumb when building your site: “Search engines do not like to be fooled.”
-Do not try to manipulate the all mighty search engine eye.
+Do not try to manipulate the all-powerful search engine eye.

-These Black Hat methods have been known to cause heart burn, indigestion, and upset stomach.
-Here are a few important elements of manipulation you should avoid:
+These Black Hat methods have been known to cause heartburn, indigestion, and upset stomach.
+Here are a few crucial elements of manipulation you should avoid:

 - Hidden Text